Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This wireless printer is among the smallest all-in-one home printers on the market, with a footprint of only 16.74 x 11.97 inches.
 Input and output trays fold up when not in use, adding to its compact form factor.
 The DeskJet 2622 also has some features even the more expensive Canon Pixma TS512 lacks, such as fax capability.
-As with the other HP printers on our list, this wireless home printer lets you print from a smartphone or tablet easily, pairing with HP’s Smart App for on the go printing, scanning and ink-level monitoring.
+As with the other HP printers on our list, this wireless home printer lets you easily print from a smartphone or tablet, pairing with HP’s Smart App for on the go printing, scanning and ink-level monitoring.

 Compared to the more expensive HP 5255, this compact printer may be less suited to higher volume tasks, as it prints slower, 7.5 ppm vs 10 ppm, and its input tray is limited to 60 sheets rather than 100.
 If you are rocking a Chromebook, check out the best printer for Chromebook.